dddomin3/DSPi/README.md

 This allows the dbus compiled jack server to run without a GUI running.

+Run `raspi-config`:
-Run `raspi-config` and make Boot Options so that raspi turns on with Console (login might be necessary as well).
+  - Alter Boot Options so that raspi turns on with Console with auto-login (Boot Options -> B1 -> B2).
+  - Set the GPU Memory to 16 under "Advanced Options -> A3"

 ## amSynth building from source.
 Build amSynth on your raspi using the instructions below.
 It's braindead simple to do.